-It’s almost a given that they will support HDMI 2.1, as it is already available on Nvidia’s RTX 2000 series.
+As expected, they will support HDMI 2.1, as it was already available on Nvidia’s RTX 2000 series.

-How this approach will influence the airflow remains to be seen, but we’re certain that Nvidia has already addressed this and know what they are doing.
-It does, however, raise the issue of cost as this design definitely costs extra.
+How this approach will influence the airflow remains to be seen, but we’re certain that Nvidia has already addressed this and knows what they are doing.
+It does, however, raise the issue of cost, as this design may add an additional cost.

 RTX 3000 Series Features